 The author uses this rhetorical question to emphasize that there is no advantage for a man to talk a lot.
-This question can be written as a statement.
+If it would be helpful in your language, you could express this question as a statement.
 Alternate translation: "that is no advantage to a man."
-(See: Rhetorical Question) For who knows what is good for man ... he passes like a shadow?
+(See: Rhetorical Question (p.300)) (See: Rhetorical Question (p.300)) For who knows what is good for man & he passes like a shadow?
 The author uses this rhetorical question to emphasize that no person truly knows what is good for man.
-This question can be written as a statement.
+If it would be helpful in your language, you could express this question as a statement.
 Alternate translation: "No one knows what is good for man ... he passes like a shadow."
-(See: Rhetorical Question) in his life during his futile, numbered days through which he passes like a shadow ULT 12 For who knows what is good for the man during the lifetime, the number of the days of his futile life, that he will experience them like a shadow?
-For who will explain to the man what will be after him under the sun?
-This speaks of how life passes quickly by saying that it is like a shadow that quickly disappears.
+(See: Rhetorical Question (p.300)) (See: Rhetorical Question (p.300)) in his life during his futile, numbered days through which he passes like a shadow This speaks of how life passes quickly by saying that it is like a shadow that quickly disappears.
 The phrase "numbered days" emphasizes that a person's life is short.
-Alternate translation: "during his futile, short life, which he passes through as quickly as a shadow passes by" (See: Simile) Who can tell a man ... after he passes?
+Alternate translation: "during his futile, short life, which he passes through as quickly as a shadow passes by" (See: Simile (p.303)) (See: Simile (p.303)) Who can tell a man & after he passes?